 There are very few cameras that might have compatibility issues(not directly recognized by YoloBox or has only lower video quality like 480P or stretched images).
 In this case, there are a few ways to bypass(workarounds).

-Firstly the simplest is to purchase an HDMI splitter(https://amzn.to/3z3rrP8).
-Secondly if you happen to have a switcher like ATEM Mini(that recognizes more devices than YoloBox) , you can use ATEM to recognize the signal first then output to YoloBox.
-Lastly a great way is via USB input.
+Firstly the simplest is to purchase an HDMI splitter.
+Secondly, if you happen to have a switcher like ATEM Mini(that recognizes more devices than YoloBox), you can use ATEM to recognize the signal first and then output it to YoloBox.
+Lastly, a great way is via USB input.
 You’ll need a HDMI-USB converter(See below).

 Cameras that are not directly compatible with YoloBox(that we know of so far)